-TM-align is a highly optimized algorithm for protein structure comparison and alignment.
+TM-align is an algorithm for sequence-order independent protein structure comparisons.

-residue-to-residue alignment based on structural similarity using dynamic programming iterations.
+optimized residue-to-residue alignment based on structural similarity using

 An optimal superposition of the two structures, as well as the